smartlook/smartlook.github.io/_docs/sdk/react-native.md

 Smartlook.init("KEY");
 ```

-Description of additional public SDK methods can be found i.e. in <a href="https://smartlook.github.io/docs/sdk/android/">Android</a> docs section.
+Description of additional public SDK methods can be found in <a href="https://smartlook.github.io/docs/sdk/android/">Android</a> and <a href="https://smartlook.github.io/docs/sdk/ios/">iOS</a> docs section.
+Please note that `initIrregular` methods **are not available** in React native Android version.